SamStruthers/CPF_reservoir_study_data/data/raw/README.md

 This folder contains raw, uncollated data from the USFS.
-Please use the file `INSERT FILE NAME HERE OF THE COLLATED DATA THAT OTHERS SHOULD USE` for all downstream purposes.
+Please use the file `ReservoirChemistry_073123.csv` for all downstream purposes.